 Measure your wall and viewing distance.
 Standard recommendation: screen should be about 40% of your viewing distance.
 Sitting 10 feet away = 100" screen.
 For most NYC apartments, 80–100" is the sweet spot.

 Not for UST projectors — they sit on a console.
-For standard-throw projectors, ceiling mounts give the cleanest look and free up furniture, but tabletop placement works too with keystone correction.
+For standard-throw projectors, ceiling mounts give the cleanest look and free up furniture.
+Tabletop placement works too with keystone correction.

 The projector you choose matters — but the installation determines whether you end up with a "cool projector" or an actual home theater.
 Screen placement, throw distance, ambient light, sound design, and cable management all need to work together.